 Leysin: super snowboarder friendly vibe

-Nendaz: some comparisons to Verbier but less expansive
+Nendaz: some comparisons to Verbier but less expansive and less expensive

 Zermatt: great free riding, one of best resorts in Europe and good night life